Pensionfriend's Investment Advisory Philosophy

 From a risk perspective:

 • In retirement, income certainty becomes more important, especially when retirement assets are limited.
-Hedging then can be considered for part or all of the assets.
+Hedging can then be considered for part or all of the assets.

 6. Rebalancing the portfolio is often tedious and neglected, while important

 • Well-tested algorithms can not only reduce cost but also add a small extra return.
-At Pensionfriend we help our clients automatically rebalance their portfolios to benefit from this.
+At Pensionfriend, we help our clients automatically rebalance their portfolios to benefit from this.

-7. Stock & Sector specific picking and active management is generally very risky
+7. Stock & Sector-specific picking and active management is generally very risky

 • Buying a wide index is the best way to diversify.
-This is why we focus on very low-cost ETFs of wide indices, like the S&P 500 or the MSCI world index, and seek to diversify and outperform vis-a-vis them.
+This is why we focus on very low-cost ETFs of wide indices, like the S&P 500 or the MSCI World index, and seek to diversify and outperform vis-à-vis them.
 We do offer sector indices but do not recommend them.

 • Active management is likewise not recommended.
-Market timing is by far the most difficult of investment decisions, and mostly does not work while taking a lot of energy.¹
+Market timing is by far the most difficult of investment decisions and mostly does not work while taking a lot of energy.¹

-8. Risk is confusing to many but it can be really understood well by considering a few factors
+8. Risk is confusing to many, but it can be really understood well by considering a few factors

-• At Pensionfriend we distinguish a fundamental preference for stability versus return versus the ability to take risks.
+• At Pensionfriend, we distinguish a fundamental preference for stability versus return versus the ability to take risks.
 A civil servant may not like risk but can take it very well.
-While an entrepreneur may like risk, but should not take it with his retirement money.
+While an entrepreneur may like risk, he should not take it with his retirement money.
 Income stability, income outlook, and other financial cushions (existing pensions, houses, etc.) are objective factors that impact the ability to take risks.

 9. Discipline is key

-• At Pensionfriend, we recommend that our clients stick to the strategic asset allocation that is appropriate for them, and keep their eye on the long-term objectives.
+• At Pensionfriend, we recommend that our clients stick to the strategic asset allocation that is appropriate for them and keep their eye on the long-term objectives.

-• Some clients may have special insights through their jobs or cultural awareness, but for pension savings awareness of the risk of active management is very important.
+• Some clients may have special insights through their jobs or cultural awareness, but for pension savings, awareness of the risk of active management is very important.

 10. Be very wary of products that force clients into an annuity

-• This is especially important as annuities are very costly and non-transparent in Germany and their attractiveness depends in large measure on the level of interest rates.
+• This is especially important as annuities are very costly and non-transparent in Germany, and their attractiveness depends in large measure on the level of interest rates.

-• If clients have to choose an annuity they are advised to do it late in life, if they run out of their risk cushion, so as to let their assets work for them until then.
+• If clients have to choose an annuity they are advised to do it late in life, if they run out of their risk cushion, to let their assets work for them until then.

 In conclusion:

-We encourage clients to invest in a disciplined way for the long run in low-cost well spread indices that, as measured objectively (using the longest data), perform well, and that stand up to the scrutiny of financial and economic insights to ensure that the past track record is expected to translate into future (out)performance.
+We encourage clients to invest in a disciplined way for the long run in low-cost, well-spread indices that, as measured objectively (using the longest data), perform well and that stand up to the scrutiny of financial and economic insights to ensure that the past track record is expected to translate into future (out)performance.

 Managing money by clients themselves is strongly discouraged, as many studies show this leads to underinvestment and severe underperformance.
 Likewise, we discourage investment in funds that do active management or funds or intermediaries that charge high fees.

-Especially when interest rates are low you want to avoid annuities and certainly products that force you into annuities as the underlying system makes them really unattractive.
+Especially when interest rates are low, you want to avoid annuities and certainly products that force you into annuities, as the underlying system makes them really unattractive.

-¹This article analyzes two well-known glaring anomalies in investment management; "(1) after fees, active portfolio managers do worse than market indices, and (2) clients continue to pay for services they don’t receive.Eben Otuteye & Mohammad Siddiquee, 2020.
-"Underperformance of Actively Managed Portfolios: Some Behavioral Insights," Journal of Behavioral Finance, Taylor & Francis Journals, vol. 21(3), pages 284-300, July.
+¹This article analyzes two well-known glaring anomalies in investment management; “(1) after fees, active portfolio managers do worse than market indices, and (2) clients continue to pay for services they don’t receive.
+Eben Otuteye & Mohammad Siddiquee, 2020.
+“Underperformance of Actively Managed Portfolios: Some Behavioral Insights,” Journal of Behavioral Finance, Taylor & Francis Journals, vol. 21(3), pages 284-300, July.

 ² This article contains a very good overview of the literature, notably when individuals underperform the market.